mhaugrud/msumcspy/_sources/ClassesBasics/AddingOtherMethodstoourClass.rst

 Adding Other Methods to our Class
 ---------------------------------

-The key advantage of using a class like ``Account`` rather than something like a simple variable ``balance`` now becomes apparent.
+The key advantage of using a class like ``Account`` rather than something like a simple variable like ``balance`` now becomes apparent.
 We can add methods to the ``Account`` class that are sensible operations for accounts.
 Had we chosen to use a simple variable to represent the account, we would not have this capability.
 Creating a class like ``Account`` brings an exceptional